-Clara Schumann was born in the house "Hohe Lilie" ("High Lily") in Leipzig's city centre in 1819.
-Only a few steps away lies the site of the first Leipzig music hall ("Gewandhaus"), where Clara played her first concert, and a few further steps away we can find Leipzig's St. Nichola's church where Clara was baptized.
-Another hundred meters further on was the site of the house where she met Robert Schumann and after only a short footpath we stand in front of their first flat.
-Leipzig and its places are closely connected to the life and oeuvre of the famious pianist and composer Clara Schumann.
-With every step through Leipzig's city centre we walk on the paths, which Clara took on a daily basis.
+Clara Schumann was born in 1819 in the "Hohe Lilie" house in downtown Leipzig.
+Just a few steps away is the site of the first Gewandhaus, where Clara gave her first concert, and after a few more steps you are at St. Nicholas Church, where she was baptized.
+Another hundred yards away stood the house where she met Robert Schumann, and a further short walk takes you to her and Robert's first joined apartment.
+Leipzig and its places are closely linked to the life and work of the famous pianist and composer; with every step through Leipzig's city centre, we tread the paths that Clara Schumann also took.

-The project has funded by the Federal Government Commissioner for Culture and Media (Beauftragte der Bundesregierung für Kultur und Medien, BKM) within the context of the European Year of Cultural Heritage 2018.
-Sharing Heritage
+The project is funded by the Federal Government Commissioner for Culture and the Media (BKM) as part of the European Year of Cultural Heritage 2018.

 Funded by the Cultural Foundation of the Free State of Saxony.
 This measure is co-financed by tax funds on the basis of the budget passed by the members of the Saxon State Parliament.